Spanning a length of 5,000 miles and made up of 54 distinct countries, Africa is one of the most diverse continents in the world.

 The seemingly endless dunes of the Namib-Naukluft National Park in Southern Namibia are just one example, but while this area might be best known for its red and orange sand, there are also canyons, mountains, and even lakes to explore here.

-The best way to explore Sossusvlei is by 4×4, but you can trek over these mountainous dunes too – though due to the unforgiving climate, you should stick to 90-minute hikes and pack plenty of water.
+The red sand here is believed to have originated in the Kalahari around three to five million years ago, and a sense of ancient wonder pervades the whole park.
+The best way to explore Sossusvlei is by 4×4, but you can trek over these mountainous dunes too – though due to the unforgiving climate it’s recommended that you stick to 90-minute hikes and pack plenty of water.

 But there’s much more to Namib-Naukluft than sand dunes.
-During the wet season, the Tsauchab River completely transforms this landscape, turning the cracked ground into an idyllic turquoise lake that’s frequented by gemsboks, ostriches, and all kinds of aquatic birds.
+During the wet season, the Tsauchab River transforms this landscape, turning the cracked ground into an idyllic turquoise lake that’s frequented by gemsboks, ostriches, and all kinds of aquatic birds.

 2. Chobe National Park, Botswana